Chart Color Schemes

 Orchard Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 47 projects that are expected to impact the area.
-Notable projects include Orchard Hills North Residential Development, Hilton Garden Inn Sydney Kingswood, Sydney Metro Western Sydney Airport - Orchard Hills Station, and Rodgers Street Mixed Use Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 47 projects likely affecting the region.
+Notable initiatives include Orchard Hills North Residential Development, Hilton Garden Inn Sydney Kingswood, Sydney Metro Western Sydney Airport - Orchard Hills Station, and Rodgers Street Mixed Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.